AlexandrePoisson/pylgbst/README.md

 There is also in this Fork a test_train_hub.py which contains an example and the ouput script, which works on a Raspberry Pi 3, but with warning messages that I will try to remove.

+# Installing this fork on a Jetson Nano

+    python3 setup.py install --user

+# Using the pygatt on Linux / Nano
+pip3 install pygatt --user

+90:84:2B:5F:33:35 as Technic Hub

 # Original Readme below